 It is the favoured scheme of the School of Law School at Reading and you may be required to use it for your essays and assignments.
 Where this is the case, you should follow any specific direction given by the School on its usage, with guidance for undergraduates provided in Legal Skills: a Guide.

 The OSCOLA website contains a range of guidance and support, including online tutorials and style files for referencing management software.
 For convenience, links through to the official OSCOLA Manual, a reference guide for the most commonly cited legal materials and a frequently asked questions page (FAQs) are provided below:

-For information on using OSCOLA with EndNote, see the box in the right-hand column.
+For information on using OSCOLA with EndNote, see below.

 When you do your dissertation you could consider using EndNote to manage your references.
 This bibliographic management package, supported by the University, can be used to store references, and then insert the citation in your Word document, automatically building the bibliography for you in the correct style.

 OSCOLA 4th ed. style files produced by Oxford University Law Faculty are available for installation to users with Desktop EndNote on their own personal computers.
-Read the guidance notes beforehand, as these files modifiy the software's reference type tables and are not suitable for non-legal referencing use or users.
+Read the guidance notes beforehand, as these files modify the software's reference type tables and are not suitable for non-legal referencing use or users.

 A more basic OSCOLA 4th ed. style file, also by Oxford University, is provided for your use as an output style on the University's networked Desktop EndNote software and on EndNote online.
 Note that some manual amendment and formatting of citations is still required to fully comply with OSCOLA and you are strongly advised to read the notes and instructions if using this basic style.
 Additionally, a sample library of legal resources is available to add to your account, for use as a helpful template when entering details of your own sources.